petruisfan/ionic-ajax-interceptor/README.md

 | showLoading | - | Show the loading screen.
 Useful for long running tasks or other remote operations like connecting to bluetooth |
 | hideLoading | - | Hide the loading screen |

-## iHttp
+## AjaxService

-iHttp is a service that can be used the same way as $http, but has the added cache functionality.
+AjaxService is a service that can be used the same way as $http, but has the added cache functionality.
+It has 3 methods:
+- http: replacement for $http
+- clearCache
+- config